-1. Vulnerable Populations
+1.Vulnerable Populations

 Vulnerable populations include children identified as having special needs and children and families experiencing homelessness or those who are in a temporary living situation.
 Payment for these services is made with the vulnerable population set-aside.
 Prioritization of this population is required.
 Refer to Chapter 2: Funding for Subsidized Child Care Services and Chapter 18: Local Policy Options for additional information on these funds.
 Once the minimum set-aside amount is encumbered, children that are identified as one of these vulnerable populations who are currently being served should be served with funds in the DSS/LPA's regular subsidy allocation.
 DSS/LPA's may continue to serve new children who apply and are in one of these vulnerable populations, as long as the DSS/LPA does not overspend their regular subsidy allocation.
+If necessary, children in one of these vulnerable populations must be placed on a separate waiting list.
 Refer to Chapter 6: Serving Children with Special Needs for additional information.